-Four strategic logics have historically been particularly important in anti-capitalist struggles: smashing capitalism, taming capitalism, resisting capitalism, and escaping capitalism.
+Five different kinds of strategies - which I will call "strategic logics" -- have historically been particularly important in anti-capitalist struggles: smashing capitalism, dismantling capitalism, taming capitalism, resisting capitalism, and escaping capitalism.
 Even though in practice these strategies intermingle, each of them constitutes a distinct way of responding to the harms of capitalism.
-We will begin by examining each of these in turn and then various ways in which they can be combined.
-I will then argue that a particular way of combining these strategies - which I will refer to as eroding capitalism -- offers the most plausible strategic vision for transcending capitalism in the 21st century.
+We will begin by examining each of these in turn.
+I will then introduce a conceptual map of these strategies that will facilitate our understanding how they can be combined in specific ways.
+I will argue that one way of combining these strategies - which I will refer to as eroding capitalism -- offers the most plausible strategic vision for transcending capitalism in the 21st century.

-Smashing capitalism
+Smashing Capitalism